esheldon/wq/README.md

 commands as an option

     wq sub job_file
+    wq sub -b job_file1 job_file2 ...
     wq sub -c command

 The job file contains a "command" and a set of requirements; see the Job Files section for more details.

+If -b/--batch is sent, the job or jobs are submitted in batch mode in the **background** instead of the foreground as when using -c or a job file without the -b flag.
+When submitting multiple files, a short delay is observed between submissions to prevent overloading the server.

-You can also send requirements using -r/--require
+When not using batch mode, you can also send requirements using -r/--require

     wq sub -r requirements job_file
     wq sub -r requirements -c command

 Requirements sent using -r will over-ride those in the job file.
+Note -r is not supported for batch submission.
 For a list of available requirements fields, see the Requirements sub-section.

 Note if you need to keep the outputs of your command, you need to redirect them to files yourself.

-### Putting Jobs in the Background

-You may want to submit a large number of jobs at once.
-This is most convenient if the jobs go into the background.
-The best way to do this is using nohup and redirecting the output to a file.
-This puts stdout/stderr into a logfile

-    nohup wq sub job_file &> logfile  &

-As shown above, when using nohup, you should redirect the wq outputs to files;
-otherwise the output will just go to a file called nohup.out in your current working directory.
-Note this output is just the output of the wq script; your commands should take care of their own stdout/stdin.

 ###  Job Files